tmychow/accidental-polysemanticity/README.md

 Setup the environment by `pip install -r requirements.txt` and run the `evals.sh` script to reproduce the key results from the paper.
 It runs all of the scripts in `experiments`, which are:

-- `all_curves.py` is for the aesthetic plot of polysemanticity curves for multiple modeld
+- `all_curves.py` is for the [aesthetic twitter plot](https://twitter.com/tmychow/status/1766147136369127514) of polysemanticity curves for multiple models
 - `sparsity.py` is for the plot on the speed of sparsification
 - `fourth_norm.py` is for the plot on the sparsity from noise
 - `collisions.py` is for the plot on the number of polysemantic neurons